TheAirBlow/untitled-server/README.md

 This is repository with the source code and releases of Untitled Sandbox Server.

 What is this, actually?
-It is a server for my game Untitled Sandbox, check it out on Google Play (sorry for apple users)
+It is a server for my game Untitled Sandbox, check it out on Google Play [here](https://nicememe.lol).

-Below you can read the instructions about using this.
+Below you can read the 📗 Instructions about using this.

 You can get latest *auto builded release* by workflow [here](https://github.com/TheAirBlow/untitled-server/releases/tag/auto-build) if you want all latest changes that are not included in *official latest release*.